This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Demodulation Schemes”.

 Explanation: In homodyne detection, the incoming signal is precisely shifted to the baseband.
 In intra-dyne receiver, the incoming signal is shifted to a frequency lower than the transmission rate.

 8. The use of PLL can be avoided in the intra-dyne detection.
-State whether the given statement is true or false.

 Explanation: In intra-dyne receiver, the incoming signal is lower than the transmission rate.
 In place of PLL, a baseband filter in the form of electrical filtering can be used.